Building Accessible UIs with React and Tailwind

 - Has proper ARIA attributes

-Here's my quick accessibility testing routine:
+Here is my quick accessibility testing routine:

 - Unplug your mouse.
 Can you use your site with just Tab and Enter?